morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Linux in-kernel drivers and I have tested many.

 Note: This guide uses `systemd-networkd` for network management.
-If your Linux distro uses Network Manager or Netplan, they must be disabled.
-Sections that explain how to do this are located near the end of this document.
-Please go to and follow the appropriate section now, if required, before continuing with this setup guide.
+If your Linux distro uses Network Manager or Netplan (Ubuntu), they need to be disabled or removed.
+There is a step as your continue that shows you how to disable Network Manager.
+If you are using Ubuntu, there is a section at the end of this guide that shows you how to remove Netplan.
+Removing Netplan is not in the main guide so you should go to the section at the end of this guide and remove Netplan now.
 If you are using the Raspberry Pi OS, you may continue with this setup guide now as the Raspberry Pi OS does not use Network Manager or Netplan.
+Debian 12 should work well also but is not tested at this time.

 -----